-- In a chemical abortion, the fetus is usually expelled while you are alone.
-For some women, this is very traumatic.
+- The fetus is usually expelled while you are at home.
+For some women, seeing this is very traumatic.

-Women who have taken Mifeprex should seek immediate medical care for the below symptoms as they could be a sign of serious complications:
+Women who have taken Mifeprex should seek immediate medical care for the below symptoms as they could be a sign of serious complicatons.